BraffZacklin/BanjoTabs/Tabs/README.md

 **To strum a chord**, either the chord is named (e.g. 二G means fret G, pluck 二, strum G), or S is used to play a chord already given or strum open all frets.
 U is an upstrum.

-**Roman numerals** mark arbitrary parts, I usually correspond them to lines of a song.
+**Lines and motifs** mark arbitrary parts, I usually correspond them to lines of a song.
 E.g.
     i 一G 二G
+a-z1-9 is also used to mark sub-sections of lines, aka motifs

 **Round brackets and repeats**
 Round brackets separate elements for repeats, specified with ()x2